simonmichael/hledger/doc/FINANCE.md

 Classic gift-economy FOSS communities are a beautiful and precious thing.
 Adding money, or adding money in the wrong way, can change or damage them.
 Yet, from the beginning I intended this project to be accountable, solvent and self-funding - ideally, not a money pit.
-And we need to be exploring new ways to integrate money and FOSS.
+And we need to be exploring new ways to integrate FOSS and money.
 And in many ways this project is ideal for that.
 So money is part of the hledger project, we welcome it, and we experiment with it, cautiously, to see what works.
 The CFO is SM; help is welcome.